orchardtree/intro-the-shell-ide/README.md

 The essential fact is that a terminal is a means for talking to the operating system's genie.
 In lessons we'll refer to the "terminal" as the thing you type in, as a program you can launch, as a space you can click in.
-The genie will be a magical being that lives inside of computers that when you finish typing input in the terminal will hand the request to the genie.

 ## Recognize a Shell Interface